Some notes on Arch Linux - 2

-Update 2019: Since this article was written I have since migrated several systems from Debian and FreeBSD to Arch Linux and I am running multiple Arch Linux installations on production systems.
-Arch Linux is my favorite Linux distribution today both on the desktop and on servers.
+Update 2019: Since this article was written I have migrated several systems from Debian to Arch Linux and I am running multiple Arch Linux installations on production systems.
+Arch Linux and Debian GNU/Linux are my two favorite Linux distributions today both on the desktop and on servers.
 However, each situation is unique and it really depends on the requirements.
-I still rely heavily on Debian for many production installations and it is still my favorite Linux distribution for many specific use cases.

 Until the 2011.08.19 release Arch Linux provided the Arch Installation Framework (AIF) which was a dialog based interactive installation script.
 The default install was a minimalist base system.
 Further system customization and expansion (adding a window manager, desktop environment, etc.) had to be done manually, installing packages downloaded from online repositories.
 However, the AIF has been removed since the 2012.07.15 release due to lack of maintainers and instead has been replaced by a simple command line script called "pacstrap".